charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ##### **1. `agent` — an active role, but *not* a simulation object**

-`agent` represents an **active component** that performs logic connected to its own domain responsibility.
+`agent` represents an **active domain component** that performs logic connected to its own domain responsibility.

 An agent: